nikhith-04/CS-MINOR/README.md

 # CS-MINOR PROJECT

-The following scheduling algorithms will be implemented:
+The following scheduling algorithms have been implemented:
 <ul>
   <li>First-come, first-served (FCFS), which schedules tasks in the order in which they request the CPU.</li>
   <li>Shortest-job-first (SJF), which schedules tasks in order of the length of the tasks’ next CPU burst.</li>